apache/flink-connector-jdbc/docs/content/docs/connectors/datastream/jdbc.md

 ## `JdbcSink.exactlyOnceSink`

 Since 1.13, Flink JDBC sink supports exactly-once mode.
 The implementation relies on the JDBC driver support of XA [standard](https://pubs.opengroup.org/onlinepubs/009680699/toc.pdf).
 Most drivers support XA if the database also supports XA (so the driver is usually the same).

 To use it, create a sink using `exactlyOnceSink()` method as above and additionally provide:
-- {{< javadoc name="exactly-once options" file="org/apache/flink/connector/jdbc/JdbcExactlyOnceOptions.html" >}}
+- `JdbcExactlyOnceOptions`
-- {{< javadoc name="execution options" file="org/apache/flink/connector/jdbc/JdbcExecutionOptions.html" >}}
+- `JdbcExecutionOptions`
 - [XA DataSource](https://docs.oracle.com/javase/8/docs/api/javax/sql/XADataSource.html) Supplier

 For example: